-In 2016, there was an estimated number of 41,300 jobs in the United States for Radio or Television Announcer.
+In the United States, there were 41,300 jobs for Radio or Television Announcer in 2016.
 There is little to no growth in job opportunities for Radio or Television Announcer.
-There will be an estimated 3,200 positions for Radio or TV Announcer per year.
+Due to new job openings and attrition, there will be an average of 3,200 job openings in this field each year.

 The states with the most job growth for Radio or TV Announcer are Maryland, Utah, and Nebraska.
 Watch out if you plan on working in Alaska, Kansas, or Wyoming.
 These states have the worst job growth for this type of profession.

-How Much Does a Radio or TV Announcer Make?
+What is the Average Salary of a Radio or TV Announcer